iffy/wiish/README.md

     wiish run
     ```

-See `wiish --help` for how to build executables and apps and configure a project.
-For example:
+See `wiish --help` for more, but here are other examples.
+Some only work within a Wiish project:

 ```
-wiish doctor
-wiish run --os ios
+wiish run --os ios-simulator
 wiish run --os android
 wiish build
 wiish init --base-template opengl my_opengl_app